Module tf.advanced.highlight

 The idea is to mark the elements of a tuple of nodes with highlights,

-respecting a given set or dict of highlights and a color map.
+respecting a given set or dict of highlights and a colour map.

 This is a bit of an intricate merging operation.